Hair Jewelry Victorian Era

 READ

-Victorian Era Brass Jewelry
+Victorian Era Jewelry Rings

 The large tiaras that women adored were also made up of items like beads, flowers and ribbons all carefully arranged into plaits on a comb or headband using feathers, lace and ribbons for effect.